albertogp71/qLDPCsim/README.md

 schedules:
 1. __flooding__: first update all check-to-variable messages, then update all varible-to-check messages;
-2. __layered__: check nodes are divided in layers; two check nodes can stay in the same layer only if they do not have any adjacent variable nodes in common.
+2. __layered__: check nodes are partitioned into layers; two check nodes that belong to the same layer do not have any adjacent variable nodes in common.
-Layered BP updates all check-to-variable messages in a layer, then updates all the variable-to-check messages before proceeding to another layer.
+Layered BP updates all check-to-variable messages in a layer, then updates all the variable-to-check messages before processing another layer.
 3. __serial__: a variant of the layered schedule where each layer contains one check node.